-Bullying, cyberbullying, harassment, and intimidation compromise the school environment and well-being of students.
-Bullying, cyberbullying, harassment, or intimidation of any person on school property, at school-sponsored activities, or has a connection or nexus back to the school setting is prohibited.
-Retaliation against individuals who report acts of bullying, cyberbullying, harassment, or intimidation or who are victims, witnesses, bystanders, or others with reliable information about an act of bullying, cyberbullying, harassment, or intimidation is prohibited.
+Bullying, cyberbullying, harassment, including hate/bias incidents, and intimidation compromise the school environment and well-being of students.
+Bullying, cyberbullying, harassment, including hate/bias incidents, or intimidation of any person on school property, at school-sponsored activities, or that has a connection or nexus back to the school setting is prohibited.
+Retaliation against individuals who report acts of bullying, cyberbullying, harassment, including hate/bias incidents, or intimidation or who are victims, witnesses, bystanders, or others with reliable information about an act of bullying, cyberbullying, harassment, including hate/bias incidents, or intimidation is prohibited.

-The Board recognizes that HCPSS employees must be knowledgeable regarding bullying and victimization in order to promote an environment where opportunities for bullying, cyberbullying, harassment, or intimidation do not occur.
-Incidents of bullying, cyberbullying, harassment, and intimidation should be reported to the appropriate (HCPSS) authority and will be investigated appropriately.
+The Board recognizes that HCPSS employees must be knowledgeable regarding bullying and victimization in order to promote an environment where opportunities for bullying, cyberbullying, harassment, including hate/bias incidents, or intimidation do not occur.
+Incidents of bullying, cyberbullying, harassment, including hate/bias incidents, and intimidation should be reported to the appropriate (HCPSS) authority and will be investigated appropriately.